Shyun J. Ahn

 (click the titles to read in detail)

-Serving the Nation: I commissioned as an Active Duty Second Lieutenant in the U.S. Army through Officer Candidate School (OCS) in August 2025.
-Upon finishing Air Defense Artillery Basic Officer Leader Course (ADABOLC) in May 2025, I joined 1st MDTF in Joint Lewis-McChord.
+Serving the Nation: I joined the U.S. Army in March 2024 and commissioned as an Active Duty Second Lieutenant through Officer Candidate School (OCS) in August of the same year.
+Upon finishing the Air Defense Artillery Basic Officer Leader Course (ADABOLC) in May 2025, I joined MDC-PAC in Joint Lewis-McChord.
+Currently, I am serving as a Platoon Leader as a 1st Lieutenant.

 Academics: I was a Ph.D. student at the East Asian Studies department at Princeton University from 2019 to 2023 (advisor: Dr. Harvey Lederman from the Philosophy department).
-I explored philosophical topics ranging from metaethics to philosophy of law and politics in the neo-Confucian context.
-I was also interested in the implication of these discussions for the contemporary East Asian politics.
+I explored philosophical topics ranging from metaethics (esp. moral epistemology) to philosophy of law and politics in the neo-Confucian context.
+I was also interested in the implications of these discussions for contemporary legal and political discussions.
 I passed the General Examination in October 2022 and voluntarily left the degree program in June 2023.
-I am fluent in Korean, Japanese, and Chinese, and I can read Classical Chinese in neo-Confucian context.
+I am fluent in Korean and Japanese, and conversational in Chinese, and I can read Classical Chinese in a neo-Confucian context.
 (Read my paper here!)
+I am planning to return to scholarship, but focusing on the current discussions in metaethics and philosophy of law rather than confining my research to the East Asian tradition.
+But, for now, I plan to continue experiencing a world outside the university boundary.

 Translations: I translate contemporary Korean poetry for fun, and my translations have been published in webzines and established publishers.
-My most recent published translation is Glory Hole by Kim Hyun, and my translation of Oh Eun’s Being to Being will be published by Black Ocean in 2025.
-I also I launched and served as editor-in-chief of Nabillera: Contemporary Korean Literature, a literary translation web magazine.
-I also write a short story for fun.
-I was very close to publishing a story in my undergraduate years, but I’ve been on hiatus since then.
-I hope to take up this hobby again.
+My most recent published translation is Oh Eun’s From Being to Being in 2025.
+Before this, I translated Glory Hole by Kim Hyun.
+I also launched and served as editor-in-chief of Nabillera: Contemporary Korean Literature, a literary translation web magazine.
+I also enjoy writing short stories on my own, and I hope to pick up this hobby again.

 Flickr: As you can see, I love traveling around the world and capturing people’s daily lives.
 In the past few years, I’ve strived to snap a shot without exposing people’s faces to be less invasive.